mchappychen/Random/README.md

 QRNG API only allows 1 call per minute, so we make a request for 1024 hex codes (0-255 in decimal), and convert it into binary by doing % 2, and store it as a file.
 Only when we run out of bits in our file do we make another API call to QRNG.

-This also means this random number generator I made only supports numbers up to 2^1024-1 but that's a number between googol and googolplex so you should be fine.
+This also means this random number generator I made only supports numbers up to 2^1024-1 but that's a number higher than googol so you should be fine.